hide-org/hide/docs/installation.md

 # Installation

-A typical setup for Hide consists of 2 parts: a server that runs on a local or remote Docker host, and a client that interacts with it.
+A typical installation for Hide consists of 2 parts: a runtime that runs on a local or remote Docker host, and an SDK that interacts with it.

+Runtime is the backend system responsible for managing development containers and executing tasks.

+SDK is a set of APIs and toolkits designed for coding agents to interact with the codebase.

 ## Prerequisites

 ### Docker

-If you don't have Docker installed, follow the instructions on the [Docker website](https://docs.docker.com/get-docker/) to install it.
+Hide Runtime requires Docker Engine to be installed on your system.
+Note that if you intend to use Hide with a remote Docker host, you will need to install Docker Engine on that host.

+For installation instructions for your OS, see the [Docker Engine documentation](https://docs.docker.com/engine/install/).

-## Server
+## Runtime

-The server is responsible for managing the development environments, executing tasks, and providing APIs for interacting with the codebase.
-It can be installed using [Homebrew](https://brew.sh/) or built from source.
+The runtime is responsible for managing the development environments, executing tasks, and providing APIs for interacting with the codebase.
+Runtime can be installed using [Homebrew](https://brew.sh/) or built from source.

 ### Using Homebrew